Comparative religion: Abrahamic or Western Asian religions

 Out of the three major Abrahamic faiths, Christianity and Judaism are the two religions that diverge the most in theology and practice.

 The historical interaction between Islam and Judaism started in the 7th century CE with the origin and spread of Islam.
 There are many common aspects between Islam and Judaism, and as Islam developed, it gradually became the major religion closest to Judaism.
 In contrast to Christianity, which originated from interaction between ancient Greek, Roman, and Hebrew cultures, Judaism is very similar to Islam in its fundamental religious outlook, structure, jurisprudence and practice.
 There are many traditions within Islam that originate from traditions which are recorded in the Hebrew Bible or which stem from post-biblical Jewish traditions.
 These practices are known collectively as the Isra'iliyat.

 The historical interaction between Christianity and Islam connects fundamental ideas in Christianity with similar ones in Islam.
 Islam accepts many aspects of Christianity as part of its faith – with some differences in interpretation – and rejects other aspects; for example, it simplifies complex Christian Christological teaching and completely avoids the potential pitfalls of Trinitarianism.
 Islam holds that the Quran is the final revelation from God and a completion of all previous revelations, including the Bible.

 Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups), is a Gnostic and monotheistic religion.
 John the Baptist is their chief prophet, and frequent baptism is part of their core practices.
 According to most scholars, Mandaeism originated sometime in the first three centuries CE, either in southwestern Mesopotamia or in the Syro-Palestinian area.
 However, some scholars take the view that Mandaeism is older and dates from pre-Christian times.
 Mandaeans assert that their religion predates Judaism, Christianity, and Islam as a monotheistic faith.
 Mandaeans believe that they descend directly from Shem, Noah's son, and also from John the Baptist's original disciples.

 Iranian religions

 Several important religions and religious movements originated in Greater Iran, that is, among speakers of various Iranian languages.
-They include Zoroastrianism, Mithraism, Ætsæg Din, Yazdanism, Ahl-e Haqq, Zurvanism, Manichaeism, and Mazdakism.
+They include Ætsæg Din, Manichaeism, Mazdakism, Mithraism, Ahl-e Haqq, Yazdanism, Zoroastrianism, and Zurvanism.